Inbibo/shift_docs/docs/integration_resources/software/resolve.md

 The Resolve Script menus for Python files are limited to add entries to the section of `Workspace > Scripts` and splitted by workspace layouts inside.

-To add a new entry and have a Shift menu in Resolve, is required to add a Python script to the Resolve Scripts folder.
-This folder can be different for each Resolve version, and it's recommended to check the right directory for the version that is being used.
-However, typically the folder is located in these locations:
+To add a new entry for the Shift menu in Resolve, it is required to add a Python script to the Resolve Scripts folder.
+This folder can be different for each Resolve version, and it is recommended to check the right directory for the version that is being used.
+However, typically the folder is located in one of the following locations:

 > [!NOTE = Resolve Scripts Folders]
 > === Windows: